19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 ### Offences by owner and occupier

 5\.
-Any person being the owner or occupier of any premisesor place to which the public or any section of the public has access, on payment or otherwise, who knowingly permits or suffers such premises or place or any part thereof to be kept or used for the publication of any advertisement in contravention of section 3(1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a second or subsequent conviction, to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.
+Any person being the owner or occupier of any premises to which the public or any section of the public has access, on payment or otherwise, who knowingly permits or suffers such premises or place or any part thereof to be kept or used for the publication of any advertisement in contravention of section 3(1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a second or subsequent conviction, to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

 ### Presumption relating to printed documents

 6\.
-Where more than 10 copies of a notice, pamphlet, brochure or other printed document, containing an advertisement relating to smoking which has been published, are found in the possession of or in premises occupied by a person who is associated or concerned with the manufacture, distribution or marketing of any tobacco product associated with or related to the brand name, trade name or trade mark mentioned or depicted in the advertisement, he shall be presumed, until the contrary is proved, to have knowingly taken part in the publication of the advertisement in contravention of section 3(1).
+Where more than 10 copies of a notice, pamphlet, brochure or other printed document, containing an advertisement relating to any tobacco product which has been published, are found in the possession of or in premises occupied by a person who is associated or concerned with the manufacture, distribution or marketing of any tobacco product associated with or related to the brand name, trade name or trade mark mentioned or depicted in the advertisement, he shall be presumed, until the contrary is proved, to have knowingly taken part in the publication of the advertisement in contravention of section 3(1).

 ### Advertisements in newspapers published outside Singapore

-7\.—(1) This Part shall not apply to any advertisement relating to smoking contained in a newspaper which is printed or published outside Singapore and is brought into Singapore for sale, free distribution or personal use other than a newspaper of a class or description specified by the Minister by notification in theGazette.
+7\.—(1) This Part shall not apply to any advertisement relating to any tobacco product contained in a newspaper which is printed or published outside Singapore and is brought into Singapore for sale, free distribution or personal use other than a newspaper of a class or description specified by the Minister by notification in theGazette.

-(2) Notwithstanding subsection (1), no person shall distribute or supply or cause to be distributed or supplied, whether free of charge or otherwise, any newspaper or printed matter containing any advertisement relating to smoking which is printed or published outside Singapore and is brought into Singapore, if such newspaper or printed matter —
+(2) Notwithstanding subsection (1), no person shall distribute or supply or cause to be distributed or supplied, whether free of charge or otherwise, any newspaper or printed matter containing any advertisement relating to any tobacco product which is printed or published outside Singapore and is brought into Singapore, if such newspaper or printed matter —

 (a) forms part of, or is supplemental to, any newspaper that is printed or published in Singapore; and